uwacyber/cits1003/cits1003-project/overview.md

 Your answer sheet is submitted to LMS.
 The sheet must be named in the format as: **YourStudentID.xlsm**.
 If the filename does not follow this format exactly, a penalty of 10 points will be deducted from the total score you've got for the project.

 The submission portal will be open on LMS in week 7.
 The submission is due at 11:59pm 19 May.
-To avoid last-minute problems (e.g., internet outages), submit your report several hours before the deadline.
+To avoid last-minute problems (e.g., internet outages), submit your answer sheet several hours before the deadline.
 To ensure fair evaluation for all students, late submission penalties will apply.
 For the late submission details, refer to the unit outline on LMS.

 ## Getting help